SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

 	    optional:
 	        statusArray: double [nDims1, nDims2,..., nDimsN] - array of time of computation of ellipsoids-vectors or ellipsoids-ellipsoids
-	            distances, or status of cvx solver for ellipsoids-polytopes distances.
+	            distances, or status of cvx solver for ellipsoids-polyhedrons distances.

 	  Literature: